dushyantsinghpawar/SPECTRE/README.md

 pip install -r requirements.txt # install the rest of the requirements
 ```

 Installing a working setup of Pytorch3d with Pytorch can be a bit tricky.
 It is part of the requirements.txt file.
-We are downloading its implementation from Github Provided by Facebook.
+We are downloading its implementation from Github Provided by [FacebookResearch](https://github.com/facebookresearch/pytorch3d.git).

 Install the face_alignment and face_detection packages:
 ```bash